webmachinelearning/writing-assistance-apis/security-privacy-questionnaire.md

 Not quite yet.

-We have [privacy considerations](./README.md#privacy-considerations) section in the explainer, and the start of a [privacy considerations section](https://webmachinelearning.github.io/writing-assistance-apis/#privacy) in the specification.
-For now it covers only the fingerprinting issue, but we anticipate moving over more content from the explainer over time.
+We have a [privacy considerations section](https://webmachinelearning.github.io/writing-assistance-apis/#privacy) in the specification.

 We do not anticipate significant security risks for these APIs at this time, although we will add a section discussing some basics like how to avoid allowing websites to use up all of the user's disk space.